AirtestProject/Airtest/benchmark/README.md

 	   - runtime: `kaze > sift > akaze > surf > brisk > brief > orb`.
    - **Matched key-points number:**
 	   - The bottom image shows the number of key-points;
-	   - kp_sch is the number of key-points of the search image;
+	   - 'kp_sch' bar is the number of key-points of the search image;
-	   - kp_src is the number of key-points of the screen image;
+	   - 'kp_src' bar is the number of key-points of the screen image;
-	   - good is the number of matched key-points
+	   - 'good' bar is the number of matched key-points
 	   - key-point number: `kaze > akaze > surf > brisk > sift > brief > orb`

 ### ② Performance comparison of methods for different images